 Dessert is best when it is bite-sized!

 Why do we need pieces of cake that are literally 1/4 of the whole cake?
 Or an ice cream sundae with 4 scoops of ice cream?
 We don’t!
 I just need one bite to balance out my experience.
 These truffles are just that one bite!

 These truffles came into being with me taking a spoon, dipping it into the Dulce de Leche, tasting it, and then thinking this would be good spread on a salty cracker.
 The flaky, buttery cracker with a hint of salt, balanced with the sweet and creamy dulce de leche sent my head spinning.
 A bit messy to eat so I felt the need to repackage it.
 Packaged in dark chocolate is the best way to eat anything really.
 Maybe not steak but I won’t rule it out, just yet.

 The result of that experiment is these delicious Dulce De Leche Fireball Truffles!
-Enjoy one af your dinner!
+Enjoy one after your dinner!

 2 cups salty and buttery crackers (~ 60 Ritz crackers)